|verbs > co-operative|

 Also as previously mentioned many verbs with regular use are in the Co-operative form:

-Although konuşmak - to speak - [with each other] and çalışmak - to work - [with or at something or other] are not really co-operative verbs we can see that -iş- shows that these verbs show "a doing together"
+Although konuşmak to speak (with each other or with something) and çalışmak to work (with or at something or other) are not really co-operative verbs we can see that -iş- shows that these verbs show "a doing together."